GHOST-Aram/friendly-docs/venues/docs/post.md

 ## POST `/venues`

-This endpoint allows venue managers/owners/landlords to create a new venue.
+This endpoint allows venue hosts (venue managers/owners/landlords) to create a new venue.
+Venue hosts are users of the `host` user group

 ### Authorization
-Only authenticated venue managers/owners/landlords can create venues.
-Venue managers/owners/landlords are users of the `host` user group.
+Only authenticated venue hosts can create venues.
 Visit the [authentication docs](../authentication/authentication.md) to acquire authentication token.
 Provide the token in the request `Authorization` header as `Bearer`.

 ### Request
 To create a new venue, provide the following venue details in the request body: